SpongePowered/SpongeGradle/README.md

 # SpongeGradle

 **SpongeGradle** is a [Gradle](http://gradle.org/) plugin which provides utility tasks for the [Sponge Project](/SpongePowered).
-It is useful for not just developing against SpongeAPI, but also developing Sponge implementations, as well as some general utilities for minecraft related projects using sponge.
+It focuses on developing projects related to SpongeAPI's development, SpongeAPI implementations, and projects targeting SpongeAPI.

-###Plugins
+### Plugins

 There are a few plugins that are provided by **SpongeGradle**, they're named appropriate to their function, and not always appropriate for it's relation to Sponge.